Query Your Applications Using IRC

 Ruby vs Java

-I've just found out that there's a Ruby port of IRCCat.
-I'll be swapping to use that since I find it easier to maintain and fork a Ruby project than a Java project.
+I've since discovered a Ruby port of IRCCat.
+I'll be switching to that — I find Ruby projects easier to maintain and fork than Java ones.
 Your mileage may vary.